piinAy/Angebote/README.md

 - search/filter in customers or products

 Bugs to fix:
-- view window is not always correct after deleting of data rows
+- view window is not always correct after deleting data rows

 To Do's:
 - add TextChanged to be able to save every change?